agiallombardo/TA-netneighbor/README.md

 # What
-Ever wonder...
-What might be on your network that you don't know about?
-Vulnerability scanners leverging NMAP can help provide that visbility but what happens if it's being blocked by a firewall?
+What is on your network that you don't know about?
+Vulnerability scanners can help provide that visibility, but what happens if it's being blocked by a network or host-based firewall?
+Leverage the UF to perform L2 and L3 asset discovery.

 # How
 Deploy to universial forwarder and enable the script relevent to the operating system.